raspberrypilearning/teachers-guide/user-management.md

 - Your success with this will depend on the network infrastructure, so you may need to consult your network administrator.

-- Your Raspberry Pis will need a program called `cifs`, which you can install with the following command:
+- Your Raspberry Pis will need a program called CIFS, which you can install with the following command:

 ``` bash
 sudo apt-get update && sudo apt-get install cifs-utils